 About Wylie Parks

-Find a Park Wylie is home to more than 700 acres of parkland and open space.
-In those parks, you’ll find over 10 miles of trails, 15 playgrounds, and 8 pavilions available for reservation, horseshoe pits, soccer fields, baseball fields, football fields, a nine-hole disc golf course, a cricket pitch, and much more.
-Over the next few years, the Parks and Recreation Division plans to continue implementation of the 2012 Trails Master Plan, which will increase the miles of trail in Wylie to better connect you with your community.
+Wylie is home to more than 700 acres of parkland and open space.
+In those parks, you’ll find over 10 miles of trails, 22 playgrounds, eight pavilions, soccer fields, baseball fields, football fields, a nine-hole disc golf course, a cricket pitch, and much more.
+Over the next few years, the Parks and Recreation Department plans to continue the implementation of the 2012 Trails Master Plan, which will increase the miles of trail in Wylie to better connect you with your community.

 Neighborhood pavilions are available on a first-come, first-served basis.
 Paid reservations, can be made and are recommended, for the Community Park pavilion and Olde City Park pavilion or gazebo.

 Specific athletic fields are available to reserve for a fee on a limited basis, for various athletic practices such as baseball, softball, football, soccer, and lacrosse.
 Neighborhood park backstops and soccer fields are available only on a first-come, first-served basis.

 The City of Wylie is proud to partner with several local youth sports leagues to make team sports available for the children of Wylie.
 Football, soccer, softball, and baseball leagues play during the spring, summer, fall, and winter.
 Soccer, football, and softball games are played at Founders Park, and baseball games are played at Community Park.